wilhelmson arkitekter:

 --

-alderholmen /2005-/
+alderholmen /2005-/ ----------> home

 =====================================

-Invited competition for apartments/row housing in the harbor of Gävle.
-Each apartment layout is flexible and can be altered to fulfill different needs.
-The plan turns to the inside and centers around a circular garden which permits the sun into the apartment all day long.
-Just outside the front door is space for you car, yout boat or your Italian pottery.
-The exterior is a durable, useful and robust harbor environment, but foremost unsentimental and positive.
+invited competition for apartments/row housing in the harbor of Gävle. each apartment layout is flexible and can be altered to fulfill different needs. the plan turns to the inside and centers around a circular garden which permits the sun into the apartment all day long. just outside the front door is space for you car, yout boat or your Italian pottery. the exterior is a durable, useful and robust harbor environment, but foremost unsentimental and positive.
 100 m2 for the prize of 80.
 100 m2 for all needs.
-One bedroom 100 m2 , two bedrooms 100 m2 , three bedrooms 100 m2.
-One size fits all.
+One bedroom 100 m2 , two bedrooms 100 m2 , three bedrooms 100 m2. one size fits all.

 client: Gavlegårdarna